 “It’s never about the speaker.
 You’ve been invited to educate, inform, inspire, motivate.
 And so I think that for a lot of speakers we need to be able to humble ourselves and to recognize that we serve a purpose.
 And the purpose is not fulfilled unless people are walking away inspired, educated, motivated.
-And to me that’s that’s the whole purpose and the whole point.”
+And to me, that’s the whole purpose and the whole point.”

 – Tia Brewer